Someone asked the other day, 'What was your favorite fast food when you were growing up?'

 Growing up isn't what it used to be, is it?

-My Dad is cleaning out my grandmother's house (she died in December) and he brought me an old Royal Crown Cola bottle.
-In the bottle top was a stopper with a bunch of holes in it . . .
-I knew immediately what it was, but my daughter had no idea.
-She thought they had tried to make it a salt shaker or something.
+While cleaning out a friends's garage I found an old Royal Crown Cola bottle with the bottle top in which were a bunch of holes in.
+I knew immediately what it was, but my kids had no idea.
+They thought they had tried to make it a salt shaker or something.
 I knew it as the bottle that sat on the end of the ironing board to 'sprinkle' clothes with because we didn't have steam irons.
 Man, I am old.

 How many of these do you remember?